ctaram/GettingAndCleaningDataCourseProject/README.md

 Final activity dataset is created by ordering the rows of the dataset first by volunteer number and then by activity number

 =============================================================================================
-### Part 4: Loop for building the human activity dataset
+### Part 4: Writing the clean dataset to workspace
 =============================================================================================
 Finally writing the final dataset to the working directory